Anselmo Valencia Tori Amphitheater

 Anselmo Valencia Tori Amphitheater (commonly AVA Amphitheater) is the first amphitheater concert facility, in Tucson, Arizona, with a capacity of about 4,500-5,000.
-It officially opened on October 14, 2001, as part of the new Casino Del Sol, located on the Arizona Pascua Yaqui Tribe.
+It officially opened on October 14, 2001, as part of the new Casino Del Sol, located on, and belonging to, the Arizona Pascua Yaqui Tribe.
+It was renovated in 2018.

 It is named after Anselmo Valencia Tori, a World War II veteran and former chairman of the Pascua Yaqui Association.